spencertipping/canard/bin/canard.md

 Merge two state values.
 This is used after we finish reading any value.

-    (s symbol) n xn-1 ... x0    -> n (:: (s symbol) xn-1) ... x0
+    v n xn-1 ... x0       -> n (:: v xn-1) ... x0

 This function is used after reading a symbol or closing a sublist.
+If a symbol, then 'v' will be the result of invoking [s] on the symbol; if a list, 'v' will be the result of invoking [l] on the cons.

+The stack shifting here looks like this:

+    $<_got_value v n xn-1 ...   -> (%rcx = n) v xn-1 ...

+Basically, we're just swapping 'v' with 'n' for the duration of the function.

     ::/$<_got_value
     488b o117f0                                   # load n into %rcx
+    488b o137f8                                   # load v into %rbx
+    4889 o137f0                                   # ... and then push it
     4883 o357 08                                  # pop one stack cell
-    488b o007 4889 o107f8                         # move value into place
     51 e8:4[L:cons - :>] 59                       # cons the two top values
     4891 48ab c3                                  # restore count; ret